upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/bioamp-exg-pill/index.rst

    .. youtube:: xYZdw0aesa0
        :align: center
-       :width: 100%
+       :width: 90%

 .. note:: In this demonstration we are recording EMG signals from the ulnar nerve, but you can record EMG from other areas as well (biceps, triceps, legs, jaw etc) as per your project requirements.
 Just make sure to place the IN+, IN- electrodes on the targeted muscle and REF on a bony part.

 Uploading the code
 ---------------------------

-Connect the Arduino Uno to your laptop using the USB cable (Type A to Type B).
-Copy paste any one of the Arduino Sketches given below in Arduino IDE v1.8.19 that you downloaded earlier:
+- Connect the Arduino UNO Development Board to your laptop using the USB cable.
+To upload the code use Arduino IDE latest version (v2.3.8+).
+- Choose and copy one of the following Arduino sketches based on your requirements:

-:fab:`github;pst-color-primary` `EMG Filter <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/2_EMGFilter/2_EMGFilter.ino>`_
+:fab:`github;pst-color-primary` `EMG Filter <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/02_EMG_Filter/02_EMG_Filter.ino>`_

-:fab:`github;pst-color-primary` `EMG Envelope <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/3_EMGEnvelope/3_EMGEnvelope.ino>`_
+:fab:`github;pst-color-primary` `EMG Envelope <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/03_EMG_Envelope/03_EMG_Envelope.ino>`_

+- Go to ``Tools`` menu, navigate to ``Board``, and select **Arduino UNO Development Board** (UNO R3/ R4/ Minima/ WiFi or any other board).
-Go to ``tools`` from the menu bar, select ``board`` option then select Arduino UNO.
-In the same menu, select the COM port on which your Arduino Uno is connected.
-To find out the right COM port, disconnect your board and reopen the menu.
+- In the same menu, select the ``Port`` to which your Arduino Uno is connected.
+- **Tip:** To find the correct **COM Port**, disconnect your board and reopen the menu.
 The entry that disappears should be the right COM port.
-Now upload the code, & open the serial plotter from the tools menu to visualize the EMG signals.

-After opening the serial plotter make sure to select the baud rate to 115200.
+- ``Upload`` the code.

-.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <muscle-bioamp-arduino-firmware-code-upload>`.
+.. tip:: Check our complete documentation on :ref:`How to upload the code <muscle-bioamp-arduino-firmware-code-upload>`.

-.. important:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.
+.. warning:: For the best signal acquisition, ensure your laptop is not connected to a charger and maintain a distance of at least 5m from any AC appliances, read more about :ref:`Tips for better signal acquisition <tips-for-best-signal-acquisition>`.

 Visualizing the EMG signals
 ----------------------------

+1. **Using Chords Web**

-For visualizing the EMG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`__ for quick and hassle-free real-time bio-potential signal visualization right from your browser, without installing any software.
+   For visualizing the EMG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`__ for quick and hassle-free real-time bio-potential signals visualization right from your browser, without installing any software.

 .. figure:: ../../../software/chords/chords-web/media/chords_emg_signal.*
     :align: center